prawee/my-daily-tools-osx/expo/49/2-routing/8-link-via-router-with-button.md

-# Using useRoute for link to another page
+# Using useRoute for link and button to another page

 ## Index to Register